More About Jane

-Before becoming a doula and birth educator, I was a 1-2-1 special needs teaching assistant elevating learning and personal development of children with individual complex needs and disabilities.
+Before becoming a doula and birth educator, I was a 1-2-1 SEN teaching assistant elevating learning and personal development of children with individual complex needs and disabilities for St. Paul’s Nursery School and Children’s Centre.
 Building trust and close relationships with the children and their families I worked with was important to me.
 I found my expertise transferable in birth work, being flexible, patient and having the foresight to anticipate what may be coming next as birth can change its entire course in an instant.
 I provide personalised care, always ready to be present with the birthing family with kindness, creativity, intuition, an understanding of birth and most importantly at the heart of everything I do…… BRING LOVE.

 I have since supported families planning varieties of births from the comfort of their own home, midwife lead unit and hospital settings.
 My experience has included vaginal birth (VBAC) and (HBAC) parents expecting multiples, single parents, support through induction and birthing people with previous birth trauma and other traumas.

 I am a volunteer Mothers Companion for Project Mama a Bristol based charity supporting pregnant refugees, asylum-seekers, survivors of modern slavery, human trafficking and other displaced women.